dhbw-stginf16a/documentation/doc.md

 ## Extensions

 - Voting on correctness of an answer
-- Special events/cars
+- Special events/cards
 - Joker
-- More options for the admin (team size)
+- More options for the admin (team size, ...)